 The BBB Foundation also offers expert speakers on topics such as:

 Customer Connection, Cyber Crimes, Information Security, Scams Against Businesses, Credit Clues, Idenitity Theft, and more...

-Secretary: Raymond G. Strothman, President & Managing Partner, Strothman & Company, PSC
+Chairperson: Raymond G. Strothman, President and Chairman, Strothman & Company, PSC